remlabou/personal-page/README.md

 I am mostly interested in realizability and set theory, which entails a large covering of mathematical logic and theoretic computer science.
 For instance, I also take some time to lear about proof theory and intuitionistic logic, calculability, rocq programming and a little bit of category theory.

-I also gave a presentation about realisability in the [doctoral student seminar](https://www.lacl.fr/seminairesdoc.html) of the LACL.
+I also gave a presentation about realisability in the [doctoral students seminar](https://www.lacl.fr/seminairesdoc.html) of the LACL.

+## Teaching

+- Practical session about basic programing on [Robusta](https://github.com/FrenchTechLead/robusta) — 2025-2026